Last updated on August 5th, 2023 at 10:07 pm

 To finalise the registration process of a crypto-based firm in Nigeria, check below for the corporate documents you’d need to submit before the SEC

 1. A copy each of the following, duly certified by the CAC

 2. Certificate of Incorporation

 3. Memorandum and Articles of Association – this should include the power to perform the specified function;

 4. CAC Form(s) showing Statement of Share Capital, Return of Allotment, and Particulars of Directors

 Note: the original copy of the certificate is to be presented for sighting by an authorized officer of the SEC

-> 5. Latest audited accounts or audited statement of affairs of the company.
+5. Latest audited accounts or audited statements of affairs of the company.

-> 6. Sworn undertaking to keep proper records and render returns as may be specified by the Commission from time to time signed by a director or the company secretary (to be notarized);
+6. Sworn undertaking to keep proper records and render returns as may be specified by the Commission from time to time signed by a director or the company secretary (to be notarized);